 The individualized component of our academics is reflected in that our Education Director tailors our curriculum for each student.
 Link instructors teach science, language arts, social studies, history, math, and electives.
 To visit the website for our English class, please click here.
 All our courses are accredited, and meet or exceed state standards.
 Link School students who complete their senior year with us will receive a high school diploma at graduation.

 For three weeks of each month, we are in the classroom and out on projects working with students on their individual learning plans.
 Some of that time is also devoted to block-style learning courses in preparation for upcoming expeditions.
 During that week students spend all day immersed in a topic with a visiting instructor (i.e. Winter Skills with Principia Upper School, and Sustainable Ranching with Jim Howell).

 Accreditation: North Central Association/AdvancED.
 North Central and AdvancED is the world-wide leader in academic accreditation of independent schools (www.ncacasi.org).

 To download a pdf of our current course catalog, please click here (this is updated in August of each year).
 For a copy of our current course list, please click here (this is updated in June of each year).If you are interested in back copies of our Course Catalogs, please click on the year you are interested in: 08/09 catalog, 09/10 catalog, 10/11 catalog, 11/12 course catalog, 12/13 course catalog.

 Link School graduates have received college acceptances from Colorado College, Ft.
-Lewis, Ithaca College, Lewis and Clark, Prescott College, Principia College, St. Johns, University of Denver, Western State, and Whitman College.
+Lewis, Ithaca College, Lewis and Clark, Prescott College, Principia College, St. Johns, University of Denver, University of the Ozarks, Western State, and Whitman College.